globaleaks/GlobaLeaks-0.1/Readme.md

 It empowers anyone to easily setup and maintain their own Whistleblowing platform.
 It is also a collection of what are the best practices for people receiveiving and submitting material.
 GlobaLeaks works in various environments: media, activism, corporations, public agencies.

                                         DISCLAIMER
-                                GlobaLeaks it's under Development
+                                GlobaLeaks is under Development

 Installation
 ------------------------------------------------------------------

-First of all you need to get a copy of web2py, you can install it doing
+First of all you need to get a copy of web2py, you can install it by doing

     pip install web2py